Be part of this life changing experience. Volunteer with us and tour Kenya

 3) Skills and economic empowerment project

-Volunteers can choose to volunteer in any any or all of the projects mentioned above.
-Volunteering period is open and runs from one week or longer duration.
-We also intend to organize yearly summer work camp from the month of July to provide opportunities for volunteers who want to adventure into community work and at the same time visit some famous tourist attraction sites in Kenya.
+Volunteers can choose to volunteer in any or all of the projects mentioned above.
+Volunteering period is open throughout the year and minimum period to volunteer is one week.
+We also intend to organize yearly summer work camp from the month of July to provide opportunities for volunteers who want to adventure into community work and at the same time visit some of the famous tourist attraction sites in Kenya.

 Volunteers in the After School Art project are expected to teach children art, english and any other educative lessons.
 Volunteers are free to assist if they can with art materials such as finger paint, play dough and fat crayons, paint brushes, an easel, glue, tape and scissors, pie tins, old socks and scraps of fabric and any playing items/toys that can motivate and encourage interest and active participation of children in the project.